pipe-cd/tutorial/tutorial/content/en/10-overview/_index.md

 PipeCD is designed for large organizations.

+- Why not a Piped does everything?

-- If an agent does everything and a central component does not exist, each team needs to manage storage for storing states, which is not easy and reduces scalability.
+  -> If so, each team needs to manage storage for states on a Piped, which is not easy and reduces scalability.

+- Why not a Control Plane does everything?

-- If a central component does everything and agents do not exist, the central component needs to access each team's environments with strong permissions, which is not secure.
+  -> If so, a Control Plane needs to access each team's environments with strong permissions, which is not secure.

 ## Flow of Deployment